hugofpaiva/aed-p1/README.md

 These instructions will help to compile and run developed programs on your local machine.

 ### Prerequisites
-To compile programs, it is necessary to have a C compiler installed on yor local machine, for example cc.
+To compile programs, it is necessary to have a C compiler installed on your local machine, for example cc.

 ### Compiling
 The following command **compiles assignment program** (*assignment.c*) where <executable_filename>  will be the executable filename: